Michelle Terry: Richard III, 2024

 In The Globe's 2024 production of Richard III, Terry was cast in the lead, which generated backlash and controversy over a non-disabled actor being cast as a disabled character and historical figure, a practice commonly referred to as cripping-up.
 The script was also edited in an attempt to make Richard non-disabled which subsequently led to 281 disabled actors and allied art professionals, and 35 organisations including several theatre companies, under the name of this Disabled Artists Alliance speaking out against this casting and "the erasure and rewriting of Richard's core disabled identity".

 Television

 Her television credits include episodes of Extras, Law & Order: UK and the Mike Bullen pilot Reunited, playing "Sara".
 She was co-writer, with Ralf Little, of the comedy drama TV series, The Café, which aired on Sky1 from 2011 to 2013, in which she played "Sarah Porter".
 The series was set and filmed in her own hometown, Weston-super-Mare.

 Writing

 Besides co-writing The Café, Terry has co-written two plays.
 The first was Sudden Loss of Dignity for the Bush Theatre in 2009, which she co-wrote with Zawe Ashton, James Graham, Joel Horwood, and Morgan Lloyd Malcolm.
 In 2015, it was announced she would write for My Mark, a ten-year project from the Donmar Warehouse charting the political growth of the next voting generation.
 In 2017, she co-wrote and starred in Becoming with Rosalie Craig.

-Personal life

-Terry is married to the actor Paul Ready.
-The pair met in 2009 when they performed in Love's Labour's Lost at Shakespeare's Globe together.
-They have one daughter, who was born in 2016.